-- Palm fronds and oleanders are not yet accepted into the green bins.
+- Palm fronds and oleanders are now accepted into the green bins.

 - Click here for specific pilot program information which varies from other City collections programs.

-The amount of green and mixed waste allowed for each collection will be limited to approximately 10 cubic yards – roughly the size of a small compact car.
+The amount of green and mixed waste allowed for each collection will be limited to approximately 10 cubic yards – roughly the size of a small SUV.

 When to put your material out

 Items should be placed out for collection no earlier than 10 days prior to the Monday of your collection week and no later than 5:30 a.m. on Monday of your collection week.
 Please separate the bulk and green organics piles with four feet of separation.

 Residents with alleys: Please consider placing your items out the weekend immediately prior to the start of your collection week to reduce contamination and increase diversion from the landfill.
 Place all items in the alley along your fence line so the collection vehicles can pass.
 Bulky items must be a minimum of four feet from utility boxes and four feet from the green organics bulk pile.

 Helpful tip: Plan your major brush and bulk disposal projects around the city’s collection schedule to avoid putting out your material too early.
 Residents who place their material out prior to the 10-day rule are subject to fines.

 Alternative Pickup Options

 Need service during your off-month or during monsoon season?
 Tempe residents have two convenient alternatives to curbside and alley pickup.